dostavro/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

       * `Body`: Description of the CMC to be updated in json format (uuid or name is mandatory)
   * DELETE: Delete a resource of type CMC
       * `Body`: Description of the CMC to be deleted in json format (uuid or name is mandatory)

+* `/resources/openflow`
+  * GET: List of Openflow Switches
+      * `Parameters`
+          * uuid: filter the results based on the universal unique id of the Openflow Switch
+          * name: filter the results based on the name of the Openflow Switch
+          * if no parameters are provided all Openflow Switchs are listed
+  * POST: Create a resource of type Openflow Switch
+      * `Body`: Description of the Openflow Switch to be created in json format
+  * PUT: Update a resource of type Openflow Switch
+      * `Body`: Description of the Openflow Switch to be updated in json format (uuid or name is mandatory)
+  * DELETE: Delete a resource of type Openflow Switch
+      * `Body`: Description of the Openflow Switch to be deleted in json format (uuid or name is mandatory)

+* `/resources/lte`
+  * GET: List LTE basestations
+      * `Parameters`
+          * uuid: filter the results based on the universal unique id of the LTE Basestations
+          * name: fiLTE Basestationsr the results based on the name of the LTE Basestations
+          * if no parameters are provided all LTE Basestationss are listed
+  * POST: Create a resource of type LTE Basestations
+      * `Body`: Description of the LTE Basestations to be created in json format
+  * PUT: Update a resource of type LTE Basestations
+      * `Body`: Description of the LTE Basestations to be updated in json format (uuid or name is mandatory)
+  * DELETE: Delete a resource of type LTE Basestations
+      * `Body`: Description of the LTE Basestations to be deleted in json format (uuid or name is mandatory)

+* `/resources/wimax`
+  * GET: List Wimax Basestations
+      * `Parameters`
+          * uuid: filter the results based on the universal unique id of the Wimax Basestations
+          * name: filter the results based on the name of the Wimax Basestations
+          * if no parameters are provided all Wimax Basestationss are listed
+  * POST: Create a resource of type Wimax Basestations
+      * `Body`: Description of the Wimax Basestations to be created in json format
+  * PUT: Update a resource of type Wimax Basestations
+      * `Body`: Description of the Wimax Basestations to be updated in json format (uuid or name is mandatory)
+  * DELETE: Delete a resource of type Wimax Basestations
+      * `Body`: Description of the Wimax Basestations to be deleted in json format (uuid or name is mandatory)

 * `/status` (optional)
   * GET: Status of AM